cube-drone/rt0/players-guide/src/player/generated/majorinjuries.md

 * This overrides any character traits you might already have (if you were Clever, now you are Dull).
 * After two nights of rest, downgrade this to Massive, Painful Scar.
 * Take 4 Corruption Points to instantly heal Delerium.

+### Disease
+_Something has made you very sick._

+* Disease can not be healed or improved by common AID checks: you must seek professional medical attention.
+* Any time a Five of Pentacles is drawn:
+   * If in Combat: take 8HP of damage.
+This damage can not be offset with Shields.
+   * If outside of Combat: take a Minor Injury of the GM's choice.
+* Take 4 Corruption Points to instantly heal Disease.

 ### Heart Palpitations
 _Thu-thump.
 Thu-...thump?_